 The Company primarily generates commission revenue on exchange-traded derivatives, OTC derivatives, and securities.
 Exchange-traded and OTC derivative commissions are recognized at a point in time on the trade date when the client, either directly or through the use of an internal broker or introducing broker, requests the clearance and execution of a trade.
-Securities commissions are either sale-based commissions that are recognized at a point in time on the trade date or trailing commission that are recognized over time as earned.
+Securities commissions are either sale-based commissions that are recognized at a point in time on the trade date over time as earned.
 Sales-based securities commissions are typically a flat fee per security transaction and in certain instances are based on a percentage of the trade date transaction value.